drivendataorg/deid2-runtime/README.md

 Your new dependency should follow the format in the yml and be pinned to a particular version of the package and build with conda.

+### Adding new R packages

+We prefer to use conda to manage R dependencies.
+Take a look at what packages are available from [Anaconda's `pkgs/r`](https://repo.anaconda.com/pkgs/r/) and from [`conda-forge`](https://conda-forge.org/feedstocks/).
+Note that R packages in conda typically start with the prefix `r-`.
+Add your new dependencies to both `runtime/r-cpu.yml` and `runtime/r-gpu.yml`.

+If your dependencies are not available from the Anaconda or `conda-forge`, you can also add installation code to both the install scripts `runtime/package-installs-cpu.R` and `runtime/package-installs-gpu.R` to install from CRAN or GitHub.

+Please also add your dependencies to `runtime/tests/test-installs.R`, below the line `## ADD ADDITIONAL REQUIREMENTS BELOW HERE ##`.

 ### Testing new dependencies

-Please test your new dependency locally by recreating the relevant conda environment using the appropriate CPU or GPU `.yml` file.
+Test your new dependency locally by recreating the relevant conda environment using the appropriate CPU or GPU `.yml` file.
 Try activating that environment and loading your new dependency.
 Once that works, you'll want to make sure it works within the container as well.
 To do so, you can run:

 ```
 make test-container